Daily Devotion for July 9, 2017

 ost scientists would agree that, in the beginning, the “earth was without form and void, and there was darkness everywhere.”
 It is generally accepted that the universe had a beginning and, before that beginning — well, nobody really knows, exactly.
 Scientists make important-sounding guesses, but they don’t actually know.
 As far as anyone knows, neither energy, nor matter, nor time, nor space as we know it even existed.

 Human beings have a terrible habit of acting like they know things when they really don’t.
 Just a few hundred years ago, a renown physician would tell you, with utter assurance, that your illness was caused by an imbalance of humours, and should be treated by sticking leeches on you to remove excess blood.
 Scientists, like every other kind of expert, sometimes have a hard time saying “I don’t really know.”

-He does not actually understand his own area of expertise; he doesn’t know whether there was a “Big Bang.”
+He did not actually understand his own area of expertise; he didn’t know whether there was a “Big Bang.”
 Even within the language of science, it is only a theory.
 And neither Hawking nor any other physicist even attempts a coherent proof of what existed before the Big Bang, or how or why it happened.
 Hawking’s own explanation is that, well, the universe just popped into existence!

 This isn’t a diatribe against science, or all the wonderful things done by all the brilliant and hard-working people that have improved our lives so much.
 The point is: Steven Hawking’s opinion on the existence of God has no more validity than that of a washerwoman.